Apple HomeKit Setup — Mysa for In-Floor Heating

 Thermostat doesn't appear in HomeKit

-- Verify your Mysa is connected to your 2.4 GHz Wi-Fi network (check the Mysa app)
+- Verify your Mysa is connected to your 2.4 GHz Wi-Fi network (check the Mysa app or thermostat display)

 - Restart the Home app and try adding the accessory again